 We have to mention that by changing this setting it might be much harder for you to see certain enemy spells, so keep that in mind.

-Solution 6 – Update your graphic card drivers
+Solution 6 – Update your graphics card drivers

 Sometimes Path of Exile will crash and give you “Unable to render water” error message.
-This is usually caused by your graphic card, since it doesn’t support certain technologies that are required by the game.
-In order to somewhat fix this issue, it’s advised to download and install latest drivers for your graphic card.
+This is usually caused by your graphics card since it doesn’t support certain technologies that are required by the game.
+In order to somewhat fix this issue, it’s advised to download and install latest drivers for your graphics card.

 Solution 7 – Update your sound card drivers